katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_advanced_syntax.rst

 Unsafe or raw strings
 =====================

-When handling values returned by lookup plugins, Ansible uses a data type called ``unsafe`` to block templating.
+When handling values returned by lookup plugins, Assible uses a data type called ``unsafe`` to block templating.
 Marking data as unsafe prevents malicious users from abusing Jinja2 templates to execute arbitrary code on target machines.
-The Ansible implementation ensures that unsafe values are never templated.
+The Assible implementation ensures that unsafe values are never templated.
 It is more comprehensive than escaping Jinja2 with ``{% raw %} ... {% endraw %}`` tags.

 You can use the same ``unsafe`` data type in variables you define, to prevent templating errors and information disclosure.
 You can mark values supplied by :ref:`vars_prompts<unsafe_prompts>` as unsafe.
 You can also use ``unsafe`` in playbooks.
 The most common use cases include passwords that allow special characters like ``{`` or ``%``, and JSON arguments that look like templates but should not be templated.
 For example: